oroinc/documentation/user_guide/channel_guide.rst

 1. Go to *System --> Channels* page and click :guilabel:`Create Channel` button in the top right corner to get to the *Create Channel* page.

-2. Define :ref:`General Details <user-guide-channel-guide-general>` of the Channel instance
+2. Define :ref:`General Details <user-guide-channel-guide-general>` of the Channel

 3. :ref:`Fill <user-guide-channel-guide-entities>` the Channel with Entities